10 Popular Cycling Destinations in New Zealand

 while others are rough.
 Before you decide to go down a particular trail, ensure you understand its terrain.

 It would be best if you also considered your biking experience.
-If you are rookies, it would be
+If you are a rookie, it would be

 best to start with friendlier terrains and move to more intense ones slowly.